Gene Russianoff

+Outside New York Public Library, Gene Russianoff awarding the Pokey Award to the M42.

 Gene Russianoff is staff attorney and chief spokesman for the Straphangers Campaign, a New York City-based public transport advocacy group that focuses primarily on subway and bus services run by New York City Transit.
-At the same time, Russianoff has also served as a government reform advocate for NYPIRG.
+At the same time, Russianoff has also served as a government reform advocate for New York Public Interest Research Group.

-Photo taken outside New York Public Library of Gene Russianoff awarding the Pokey Award to the M42.

 Education

 Russianoff was raised in Sheepshead Bay, Brooklyn, and is a graduate of Brooklyn College and Harvard Law School.
 He has worked for New York Public Interest Research Group (Straphangers Campaign's parent organization) since his graduation from Harvard Law in 1978.
 In 1983, he was a Revson Fellow at Columbia University.

 Work

 Gene Russianoff has advocated for subway commuters since about 1980.
 He lives in Park Slope, Brooklyn.